JFergus98/Honours-Project/README.md

 and Neon White.

 This Github directory includes:
-- All the relevant Unity files and C# scripts
+- The entire Unity project directory including all files and C# scripts
 - The Final Project Report